Did you know that "flashcards" have been used for speed reading and photographic memory training since the late 1930s?

 This is possible with the invention of the tachistoscope.

-You will notice the similarity of this right brain training method and theory with the right brain education/training for babies and toddlers.
+You will see the similarity between the tachistoscope and right-brain education/training for babies and toddlers.

 What is a tachistoscope?